 Ocho Rios is one of the best Jamaica areas for excursions.
 Dunn’s River Falls, river tubing, Blue Hole, Mystic Mountain, gardens, beaches, and adventure activities are all part of the appeal.

 This area works well for travelers who want to do more than sit at the resort.
-Families, couples, cruise passengers, and active travelers often compare Ocho Rios because it puts several major attractions within reach.
+Families, active couples, cruise passengers, and adventure-minded travelers often compare Ocho Rios because it puts several major attractions within reach.

 South Coast